cwongmath/CustomPlanetPack/README.md

 # CustomPlanetPack
+by cwongmath and elephantae

-This is my first planet pack for Kerbal Space Program.
+This is our first collaborative planet pack for Kerbal Space Program.